OwenFeik/realmview/README.md

     * Select from selected layer first (possibly)
     * Layer opacity
 * Sprites
-    * Use sprite menu to change texture and colour.
+    * Use sprite menu to change texture.
     * Change cursor when hovering a sprite or anchor.
 * Media
     * Delete media items